MontiCore/tutorial/01.automata/README.md

 a Context Condition can be applied to this AST to check that the additional context-sensitive restrictions are kept by the model.
 For this, MontiCore generates interfaces for every production of a grammar that specify a check method.
 Additionally, a `CoCoChecker` is generated that can be used to check one or more Context Conditions for a model.
-For a more detailed explanation, see Chapter 10 of the MontiCore Reference Manual.
+For a more detailed explanation, see Chapter 10 of the MontiCore Handbook.

 To add the restriction from above that there must be exactly one initial state in an automaton, the class `AutomatonHasExactlyOneInitialState` displayed below was written by a language engineer.
 ```java